mission-deny-the-mission/CoR-Document-V2/main.typ

 Version control using Git will be employed throughout the development lifecycle to track changes, facilitate collaboration, and maintain code quality.
 Regular code reviews and documentation updates will be conducted to maintain software quality and knowledge transfer.

-Technical criteria include the functionality of the system, the associated costs and resource usage associated with using the #acrshort("ai")s.
+Technical criteria include the functionality of the system, the associated costs and resource usage associated with using the #acronym("ai")s.
 For scenario generation the time taken and success rate at generating scenarios and malware must be measured.
 For the chatbot studies responsiveness and generation speed in tokens per second must be measured.
 Responsivness to student queries is important for satisfaction of the students.

 Student experience will be measured through surveys.
 Statistical and thematic analysis will be performed on the surveys to see how students felt about the new capabilities of the system.
 It must also be ensured that the chatbots do not give away information or answers that the students should not have.